T-Nagesh/toolkitupdateloopholes.github.io/category/digitalization/AR try-on.md

  <h7>
 ### HEI question
  </h7>
-  What are the potential benefits and challenges of implementing Augmented Reality technology in the fashion mnufacturing, retail, use, or recycling?
+  What are the potential benefits and challenges of implementing Augmented Reality technology in the fashion manufacturing, retail, use, or recycling?

   </div>
 </div>